Best Price Promise

 2. How do I find the best train route from London Kings Cross to Glasgow Queen Street?

-3. What is the best way to travel from London Kings Cross to Glasgow Queen Street by train?
+3. What is the fastest train from London Kings Cross to Glasgow Queen Street?

-The fastest train journey time from London Kings Cross to Glasgow Queen Street is 5h 10m .
-Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.
+The quickest train journey from London Kings Cross to Glasgow Queen Street takes 5h 10m .
+Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
+Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.

 4. Are there direct trains from London Kings Cross to Glasgow Queen Street?